-CDFIs are local banks or credit unions that offer financing options to members of the community who have poor or no credit.
+CDFIs are local banks or credit unions offering financing options to community members who have poor or no credit.
 Their goal is to provide an affordable source for funds in historically underserved communities.

-Many offer loans that come in small amounts but at more competitive rates than you’d find with a short-term lender.
-For example, Spring Bank in New York City offers small-dollar loans to employees of local businesses with a fixed interest rate of 16% for everyone who gets approved.
+Many offer loans that come in small amounts but at more competitive rates than you'd find with a short-term lender.
+For example, New York City's Spring Bank offers small-dollar loans to employees of local businesses with a fixed interest rate of 16% for everyone who gets approved.

 Credit unions commit to reinvesting earnings to keep savings rates high and loan rates low.
-And they’re often more likely to offer loan options for credit union members with no credit history.
+And they're often more likely to offer loan options to members with no credit history.